niravtrivedi23/gujarat-hotel-analytics-dashboard/README.md

 # 💡 Final Thought

-*"In the hospitality industry, success is not measured only by occupancy or pricing—it is measured by the experience guests take home.
-Data helps uncover those experiences and turns them into valuable insights for better business decisions."*
+* "In the hospitality industry, opening hotels is not enough—understanding guest satisfaction, reviews, pricing, and facilities is what drives higher ratings, repeat guests, and long-term business growth." *

 ---